-- Salvador Dali and Luis Buñuel's film Un Chien Andalou is a prime example.
+- Salvador Dalí and Luis Buñuel's film Un Chien Andalou is a prime example.
 Of course, given the artist...
 Warning: Eye Scream and major Mind Screw abound.

-- Ironically, due to being French, silent, and black and white, a lot of people mistook The Artist sight unseen as one of these when it's actually an incredibly simple and accessible comedy to the point a lot of critics thought it was too light to be deserving of Best Picture and campaigned for the actual Le Film Artistique in the running that year.
+- Ironically, due to being French, silent, and black and white, a lot of people mistook The Artist sight unseen as one of these when it's actually an incredibly simple and accessible comedy, to the point a lot of critics thought it was too light to be deserving of Best Picture and campaigned for the actual Le Film Artistique in the running that year.

 - The Green Elephant, a memetic Russian film, infamous for its gory content.
-It is filmed on handheld VHS camera, have only 4 characters, and is very depressing, although it has some comedy value.
+It is filmed on a handheld VHS camera, have only 4 characters, and is very depressing, although it has some comedy value.

-- Leos Carax's ''Holy Motors is a deconstruction of this.
+- Leos Carax's Holy Motors is a deconstruction of this.

 - The Lovers, a well-made 1958 drama by Louis Malle about upper-middle-class alienation, ennui, and the liaisons of bored housewives, managed to be permanently recorded in United States judicial history by being the subject of Jacobellis v.
 Ohio, which thanks to a sex scene ran afoul of Ohio's obscenity laws.
 The US Supreme Court determined that movies and other works with explicit content but redeeming artistic merit cannot, under the First Amendment, be censored.
 However, it is most noted for Justice Potter Stewart's famous statement about "hard-core pornography", viz., "I know it when I see it".
 Stewart went on to say that this film does have artistic merit and thus is not porn, making The Lovers one of the few works ever to officially be declared to be of serious artistic value in a government document.